By Dr. Marc M. Batschkus

 How to configure metadata fields step-by-step in P5 Archive

-P5 Archive allows customisation of metadata fields and menus.
+The Archive software P5 Archive allows customization of metadata fields and menus.
 Every production and company is different and so are the needs for metadata in the Archive.
 Below is an example of a single media asset with its associated metadata in the Archive index of P5.

 Assuming that an Archive plan, along with associated storage has been configured already, you can skip the next paragraph.